 In the FY 2020-21 budget, Governor Newsom proposed $50 million in one-time General Fund dollars for the Koret Shelter Medicine Program to develop a program that provides expertise, support, and local assistance grants over a five-year period to help local communities achieve the state’s policy goal that no adoptable or treatable dog or cat should be euthanized.

 Because of the enormous changes forced by the COVID-19 pandemic, the governor scaled back his plan while showing his continued commitment to the goal with a $5 million allotment for a two-year pilot project funded in April, 2021.
-Governor Newsom proposed an augmentation of $45M in May.
+Governor Newsom’s proposed augmentation of $45M in May was signed into law on July 27, 2021.
 For more information on the trailer bill language and history of this proposal, see Governor Newsom Proposes $50M Investment to Help California’s Homeless Animals, posted January 10, 2020.
-Please sign up for this mailing list if you’d like to receive information once we know more.
+Please sign up for this mailing list if you’d like to receive information as the process moves forward.

 In 1998, SB 1785 (Hayden’s Law) established a state policy that no adoptable or treatable dog or cat be euthanized at an animal shelter.
 At the time of signage, California shelters euthanized an estimated 531,000 dogs and cats.

 While progress has been made, in 2018, California still euthanized ~ 180,000 animals, almost 500 dogs and cats each day.
 While some of those may be owner-requested or to relieve irremediable suffering, we estimate that more than 100,000 dogs and cats are euthanized annually because the infrastructure does not exist to help them.